multiversx/mx-assets/README.md

 # Introduction

 This repository holds a list of whitelisted tokens in the MultiversX web tools.
 A whitelisted token can have website and socials URLs, a logo or a description, that will be displayed on MultiversX products, such as the MultiversX Explorer or the Web Wallet.
-The logos are also used in the Maiar App.
+The logos are also used in the xPortal App.

 # Custom ESDT logo & description
 Amplify your brand via the MultiversX Network web tools & the Mobile Wallet.